-- Have three years of pastoral experience, Optional Practical Training (OPT) may be used toward I year of this requirement; - Secure a ministry placement site in the DC metro region and gain approval for that ministry setting from the D.Min.
+• Have three years of pastoral experience; Secure a ministry placement site in the DC metro region and gain approval for that ministry setting from the D.Min.
 Director prior to beginning the program.

 The Residential Doctor of Ministry program is specifically designed to serve international students who may desire an accelerated and intensive Doctor of Ministry experience while maintaining residency in the United States.